saikiranpattipaka/Notes/Docker Note/Docker.md

 ## Docker Notes

 ### 1. Docker
-#### Docker is a containerization platform used to develop, ship, and run applications inside containers.
+Docker is a containerization platform used to develop, ship, and run applications inside containers.
 Containers are lightweight, portable, and isolated environments that allow you to run an application with all of its dependencies bundled together.
 Docker ensures that your application will run the same regardless of where it's deployed, providing consistency across multiple environments.

-### Key Concepts:
-#### Container: A lightweight, standalone, executable package that includes everything needed to run a piece of software, including the code, runtime, libraries, and dependencies.
-#### Image: A snapshot of a container.
-It's a read-only template that defines the container’s environment.
-#### Dockerfile: A script containing a series of instructions on how to build a Docker image.
-#### Docker Engine: The core component that runs containers.
-#### Docker Hub: A public registry where Docker images are stored and shared

 ### Docker Architecture
 ![alt text](<Docker Architecture.png>)

 ### Container
-#### A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
+A container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

-#### A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies
+A container is a bundle of Application, Application libraries required to run your application and the minimum system dependencies

 ### Docker vs Virtual Machines (VMs)
 |Feature	       |Virtual Machines (VMs)	                |Docker (Containers)                                |